 Queue Federation example setup

-In this article we, have our cluster set up in Amazon, one server in US-East-1 (in the pictures named: dupdjffe.
-We need to migrate to a cluster in EU-West-1 (in the pictures named: aidajcdt).
+In this article we have our cluster set up in Amazon, in US-East-1 (in the image marked with a star).
+We need to migrate to a cluster in EU-West-1 (in the image marked with a moon).
 The servers in US-East-1 will be defined as the upstream servers of the servers in EU-West-1.

 The old cluster in US-East-1 has some queues that should be federated, the metric-queues (metric.cpu and metric.memory).